thomas-roos/aws-greengrass-lite/docs/examples/sample.ggLitePython/README.md

 ### Pre-installed python3 and python3-venv.

-- As a python demo it requires the python3 interpreter (if not already installed) as a well as a python3 virtual environment support for a isolated dependency management.
+- As a python demo it requires the python3 interpreter (if not already installed) as a well as a python3 virtual environment for isolated dependency management.

-- As an alternative method you may deploy the following recipe as a seprate deployment before deploying given python demo.
+- Alternatively, you may deploy the following recipe before deploying the given python demo.

 ```yaml
 ---